MarijaKalebota/photo-store/README.md

 # photo-store
 A storefront API for ordering prints of photographs.

-Written in Python using the Django framework.
+Written in Python using the Django framework, SQLite database and CircleCI.

 ## Set up